 Serotonin also has the added advantage of stabilizing our moods.
-Frequently referred to as one of the happy hormones, it is often sited as “The Confidence Molecule” too.
-Serotonin not only manages our moods it also helps provide a steady dose of healthy self confidence.
-Yet simply being out in the fresh air enhances our sense of well being.
+Frequently referred to as one of the happy hormones, it is often cited as “The Confidence Molecule” too.
+Serotonin not only manages our moods it also helps provide a steady dose of healthy self-confidence.
+Yet simply being out in the fresh air enhances our sense of well-being.

 Getting out means we tend to walk more, and walking has its own set of benefits.
 Benefits of walking range from increased brain flow, to protecting your heart to being a natural anti-depressant.

 With better sleep, added supplies of vitamin D and more exercise there is a good chance you will lose some unwanted pounds too.